 T-1A Jayhawk | 534 | 860 | 464 | 0.7 |

-The source for all of this data is the websites of the individual aircraft manufacturers.
-There might be minor differences due to conversion and also the different flight configurations regarding how top speeds are measured.
+All the data presented here is sourced from the websites of the individual aircraft manufacturers.
+Please note, there may be minor discrepancies due to conversion factors and the various flight configurations in which top speeds are measured.

 I’ve written even more about how fast do different Cessna aircraft fly in another article.